CHRISTIAN SACRED RELICS

 Since the Crusades, when unscrupulous Muslims sold all kinds of forgeries to naïve European pilgrims, new regulations were necessary.

-In 1215, the 4th Lateran Council released new instructions for both, the clergy and the faithful.
+th Lateran Council released new instructions for both, the clergy and the faithful.
 Its Canon 62 dealt with the misuse of the veneration of relics.
 It forbade their ostension without a reliquary as well as their sale.
 Newly discovered relics were not allowed to be venerated without Papal permission.

 Again, in the Council of Trient (1545-1563) the veneration of relics was both, confirmed and regulated.